BELIEF, HOPE, FAITH, OBEDIENCE

 Each true Christian who lives in an attitude of prayer and is continually aware of the Presence of Jesus has a prophetic touch on his or her life.
 His hope of a joyful future guides him through the valley of the shadow of death, in which we always are living while bound to the earth.

 By faith Moses’ parents hid him for three months after he was born, because they saw he was no ordinary child, and they were not afraid of the king’s edict.
 (Hebrews 11:23)

 “They were not afraid of the king’s edict.”
 I believe there is a time of vicious persecution coming to America.
 We can see signs of it already, as various institutions are afraid of any expression of Christianity.
-In that day we are to do what is right, every though we have to resist fear.
-We may have to disobey the government, as has been true of many saints of the past.
+In that day, we are to do what is right, even though we must resist fear.
+We may need to disobey the government, as has been true of many saints of the past.